pixee/sonar-api-getter/README.md

 These APIs both have a limit of 500 results per page.
 This utility will retrieve all pages of results (up to the API max of 10000 results total) and combine them into a single JSON file that can be uploaded to Pixee for triage and remediation.

+## Requirements

+This utility requires Python 3.11 or later.

 ## Installation

 From GitHub repository over SSH (recommended):